Disney Tsum Tsum

-The toys were first released in Japan in 2013 as a tie-in to the Tsum Tsum arcade and mobile games respectively developed by Konami and Line Corporation.
+The toys were first released in Japan in 2013 as a tie-in to the Tsum Tsum arcade and mobile games, respectively developed by Konami and Line Corporation.
 Disney began selling them in the United States in July 2014, and in Disneyland Paris the following month.
 Around the same time, Disney released Tsum Tsum to the South Korean market, giving away icons for use on online chat systems.
 As of 2014, 1.8 million Tsum Tsum toys have been sold.
 As of February 2019, the franchise has reached around $2.5 billion in combined mobile game and merchandise sales revenue.
 Disney Tsum Tsum Festival, a party game based on the toyline developed by B.B.
-Studio and Hyde and published by Bandai Namco Entertainment, was released for Nintendo Switch where you can play up to 4 players and play minigames as a Tsum Tsum.
+Studio and Hyde and published by Bandai Namco Entertainment, was released for Nintendo Switch, allowing up to four players to play minigames as Tsum Tsums.

 Design

-Tsum Tsum toys are typically made of felt, microbeads, and stuffing, although hard plastic models can also be found.
-They are ovular in shape, and vary in sizes.
+Tsum Tsum toys are typically made of felt, microbeads, and stuffing, though hard plastic models are also sold.
+They are ovular in shape and vary in size.
 Initially, the toys were released in three different sizes: "mini" (3.5 in long), "medium" (11 in), and "large" (17 in).
 In June 2014, a new "mega" size (21.5 in) was released to the Japanese market.
 In October 2015, Disney announced a subscription-only "small" size (7.5 in).
 In November 2015, during the Japanese D23 Expo, a new "micro" size (2 in) was introduced.